Attendance and lates

 We're all here to help you with whatever you need.

 If you need help with coursework or anything academic-related, please talk to your teacher.
 They are always willing to help you out.

-If you're having troubles in your life, or if you need help with course selections or post-secondary options, you can always talk to our guidance counsellor, Mme.
-Cormier.
-Her office is in the CLC library.
+If you're having troubles in your life, or if you need help with course selections or post-secondary options, you can always talk to your Learning Support Teacher, Mr. Jones.
+His office is in Learning Centre 2.

 If you need help with anything else, you can always go to the office.
-The principal, Mrs. Yestrau, and the vice-principal, Mr. Verrier, are always happy to help with any problem you have.
+The principal, Mr. St. Vincent, and the grade 11/12 vice-principal, Mr. Laluk, are always happy to help with any problem you have.

 You can expect homework to be a part of your life in high school.
 Teachers have a lot of material to cover, and we want to make sure you're learning it all.

 If you miss a class, please be sure to ask your teacher(s) what you missed, so you can get caught up.